Sentry vs Highlight.io for Solo Developers

 Tracing.
 Highlight.io includes distributed tracing that connects frontend events to backend operations.
 You can see a user's button click flow through your API to the database and back.
 Sentry has performance monitoring with transaction tracing, which serves a similar purpose but from a different angle: Sentry shows slow transactions while Highlight shows the full request lifecycle.

 Pricing for solo developers.
 Sentry's free tier (5,000 errors/month) covers most solo projects comfortably.
-Highlight.io's free tier (500 sessions/month) runs out faster if your app has regular traffic.
-The jump to $150/month for paid Highlight.io is steep for a solo developer.
-Sentry's Team plan at $26/month is much more accessible.
+Highlight.io's free cloud tier (500 sessions/month) ran out faster if your app had regular traffic, and the paid Pay-as-you-go plan started at $50/month base, which was already steep for a solo developer.
+Sentry's Team plan at $26/month is more accessible, and with Highlight's managed cloud now retired the comparison tilts further toward Sentry unless you are willing to self-host.

 Open source.
 Highlight.io is fully open source and can be self-hosted.
 Sentry also has a self-hosted option.
 Both give you the ability to run the platform on your own infrastructure if you prefer control over convenience.
 However, self-hosting either platform requires significant server resources and maintenance.